New Student Orientation and Advisor Meeting Schedules

-- The Mechanical Engineering “Top 12” for Undergraduates page with all kinds of info for undergrad students.
+- The Mechanical Engineering “Info for Undergraduates” page with all kinds of info for undergrad students.

 Check out and “like” the Mechanical Engineering Facebook page

 Take the Undergraduate Advising Manual Quiz Challenge!
-You could win one of two $25 Amazon gift cards!
+You could win a $25 JHU Barnes and Noble Bookstore gift card!